anukaal/BANDIT/README.md

 **cat /usr/bin/cronjob_bandit22.sh** .
 Then it shows **/tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv**.
 After that I use this using cat command and after the password is here.

      PASSWORD : Yk7owGAcWjwMVRwrTesJEwB7WVOiILLI

+Level 22 to 23:

+A program is running automatically at regular intervals from cron, the time-based job scheduler.
+Then It says that look in **/etc/cron.d/** for the configuration.Then go in this directory  and type ls .
+U will get a file of cronjob.
+So I have used **cat cronjob_bandit22** then it is showing that how to access the file that which command is being executed at the back.
+**cat /usr/bin/cronjob_bandit22.sh** .
+Then I have to read the sh file and understood that what is going in the sh file.

+1. whoami = bandit22
+2. mytarget = echo I am user bandit23 | md5sum | cut -d ' ' -f 1 And then I get this password as                       8ca319486bfbbc3663ea0fbe81326349
+3. cat /tmp/8ca319486bfbbc3663ea0fbe81326349 and then the final password displays.

+     PASSWORD : jc1udXuA1tiHqjIsL8yaapX5XIAI6i0n